-The Server Backup Manager Disk Safe is highly reliable and robust, built with industrial grade protection from crashes and power loss.
-It has automatic mechanisms that protect terabytes of archived data from crashes and power failures not found in any other disk-to-disk backup software.
+The all new CDP Disk Safe is built with industrial grade protection from crashes and power loss.
+The CDP Disk Safe is highly reliable and robust.
+It has automatic mechanisms that protect Terabytes of archived data from crashes and power failures not found in any other disk to disk backup software.

 This is accomplished using an atomic write journal.
 Before any changes are made to a Disk Safe file, a new on-disk journal file is created.
 Before any Disk Safe pages are altered, the original content of the Disk Safe pages are written to the journal file.
-This allows any transaction to be completely rolled back, even if interrupted by a crash or power failure.
-The Disk Safe assumes that the operating system will buffer writes and that a write request will return before data has actually been written to disk.
-The Disk Safe also assumes that write operations will be reordered by the operating system.
-For this reason, the Disk Safe performs fsync() operation on Linux at key points.
+This allows any transaction to be completely rolled back even if interrupted by a crash or power failure.
+The Disk Safe assumes that the operating system will buffer writes and that a write request will return before data has actually been written to disk and that write operations will be reordered by the operating system.
+For this reason, the Disk Safe performs FlushFileBuffers() on Windows or fsync() operation on Linux at key points.

 Tips for selecting stable and reliable storage: